 Make your product much more appealing and entice shoppers to proceed through to checkout, by merely listening to your consumers and giving them what they want.
 Use a social listening platform to glean this insight from consumers – with the world tweeting, posting, and updating their thoughts or actions, a lot can be discovered just by listening.

 Crane and Canopy releases new duvet covers and sheet sets every other week and designs textiles based on current trends on Pinterest and elsewhere, instead of planning collections seasons ahead of time.

 Become an Industry Thought Leader

 Be the number one go-to resource for everything-to-do-with your industry.
 By providing useful and helpful information, you will become a credible source in your industry, therefore keeping your e-commerce brand front of mind.

 Etsy researches and listens to social media to provide its user community with useful content on relevant upcoming promotional activity within the broader Etsy platform, global creative marketplace trends and specific events that interest their communities.

 Add Pinterest to Your Social Media Shopping Cart

 Jetsetter is a travel site that offers travel hotels, homes, and tours at discount prices.
-Its boards feature inspirational and promotional travel imagery, such as Daily Moment of Zen, Epic Trips and 5 Minute Getaways.
+Its boards feature inspirational and promotional travel imagery, such as 5 Minute Getaways.
 Jetsetter has over 4 million Pinterest followers.

 Make Your Online Shoppers Happy

-Online shoppers turn to social media to contact merchants about orders and complain about bad experiences with ecommerce brands.
-Whether the conversation is a post on your brand’s own facebook page or a tweet to their own followers, its important to keep a close eye on all mentions around your brand, to effectively manage your reputation and provide amazing, real time customer service that will wow your customers and create loyal fans.
+Online shoppers turn to social media to contact merchants about orders and complain about bad experiences with e-commerce brands.
+Whether the conversation is a post on your brand’s own Facebook page or a tweet to their followers, it’s important to keep a close eye on all mentions around your brand, to effectively manage your reputation and provide amazing, real-time customer service that will wow your customers and creates loyal fans.